Chippendales: Legal affairs

 The company continues to battle similar male revues in the courts.
-In 1980, Chippendales successfully registered its "Cuffs and Collar" uniform as a trademark in 2003, following an agreement between Hugh Hefner and Nahin that was brokered by Playboy model Dorothy Stratten.
+In 1980, Chippendales successfully registered its "Cuffs and Collar" uniform as a trademark, following an agreement with Hugh Hefner that was brokered by Playboy model Dorothy Stratten.
 However, because this registration was based on "acquired distinctiveness", Chippendales filed a subsequent application for the same mark in an effort to have the mark recognized as being inherently distinctive.
 The Trademark Trial and Appeal Board affirmed the decision of the examiner that the mark was not inherently distinctive with one member of the panel dissenting.
 The Trademark Trial and Appeal Board noted that its decision in no way detracted from the rights flowing from the registration in 2003: "However, the fact that the applicant already owns an incontestable registration for the Cuffs & Collar Mark should serve as no small consolation in spite of our decision here."

 On October 1, 2010, the U.S. Court of Appeals for the Federal Circuit affirmed the decision of the Trademark Trial and Appeal Board.
 Nothing in that decision affected the validity of the 2003 registration.
 One of the reasons for upholding the decision was the testimony of Chippendales' own expert, who admitted the male dancers' outfits were "inspired" by those of the Playboy Bunny, who also feature a bow-tie and shirt cuffs.
-In April 2011, St. Joseph, Missouri, police shut down a show by a Chippendales impostor group, alleging that it violated Missouri's adult entertainment laws.

 Notable dancers and hosts

 Former The Bachelor fiancée Vienna Girardi hosted the Chippendales' "Ultimate Girls Night Out" in November 2010.
 Karina Smirnoff of Dancing with the Stars hosted the following month.
 Ronnie Magro of Jersey Shore guest hosted an event in February 2011.
 It was reported that Jeff Timmons would be performing with the group through the summer.
+Jaymes Vaughan and James Davis appeared on The Amazing Race 21 as current Chippendales dancers.
 In 2012, Joey Lawrence was a dancer for a special engagement in June at the Rio All Suite Hotel and Casino in Las Vegas.
 Former dancers from the inception of the 1980s Chippendales choreographed show include Michael Rapp, John Bernard Richardson, Dean Mammales, Scott Marlowe, and Jonathan Hagan.